djipco/fullscreenmanager/README.md

 By design, navigating to another page, changing tabs, reloading the page, or switching to another application will exit full screen mode.

+#### Home page & Documentation ####

+This library is also available on the [author's site](http://cote.cc/projects/fullscreenmanager/ "FullScreenManager").
+The full API documentation can be [viewed online](http://cote.cc/w/wp-content/uploads/projects/fullscreenmanager/doc/classes/FullScreenManager.html "Documentation")